 Pro-tip: start with a smaller portion of the user base you want to serve, before rolling out phone support to the whole segment.

-Pro-tool: you can use segment, a tool to easily collect customer data across your used tools and even create personas, making it easier to decide who makes the cut for phone support.
+Pro-tool: you can use segment, to collect customer data across your used tools and even create personas, making it easier to decide who makes the cut for phone support.

-There is an extra layer to be added in order to keep streamlining the phone support channel and making it targeted.
+There is an extra layer to be added to keep streamlining the phone support channel and making it targeted.
 Here are some examples:

 - Filter calls according to visited pages: offer phone support only at the payment page or end of the customer journey.